betheden/greek-grammar/content/case.rst

 Article
 -------

-Languages such as Greek, Japanese, German, and Russian also have a case system.
+Languages such as Greek, Japanese, German, and Russian have a case system.
 English for the most part does not use a case system except for pronouns.
-Instead English mostly uses word order to indicate the function of nouns, pronouns, and adjectives within the sentence.
-In the example below the first person singular pronoun changes depending on its function in the sentence.
+Instead English mostly uses word order to indicate the function of nouns, pronouns, and adjectives within a sentence.
+In the example below, the first person singular pronoun changes depending on its function in the sentence.

 .. csv-table::

   Subject case,,**I** am speaking
-  Possessive case,,It is **My** ball
+  Possessive case,,It is **my** ball
   Object case,,The ball hit **me**.

 Other languages, such as Hebrew, do not use a case system.

-The **Nominative Case** is used to indicate the subject of the sentence, but it can also can indicate a  predicate nominative, and can be used to indicate apposition.
+The **Nominative Case** is used to indicate the subject of the sentence, but it can also indicate a  predicate nominative, and can be used to indicate apposition.
 It is also used for adjectives and participles modifying the subject of the sentence.
 See :ref:`Nominative case<case_nominative>` for more detail.

 The **Vocative case** is the case of Direct Address.
 See :ref:`Vocative Case<case_vocative>` for more detail.

 The **Genitive case** indicates possession, but can also be used to indicate separation or relation.
-In limited situations, it can also can indicate the subject or an object of the verb in the sentence among other uses.
-Adjectives and participles modifying an object in the genitive case will also be in the Genitive.
-Some prepositions take their object in the genitive.
+In limited situations, it can also indicate the subject or an object of the verb in the sentence among other uses.
+Adjectives and participles modifying an object in the genitive case will also be in the genitive case.
+Some prepositions take their object in the genitive case.
 See :ref:`Genitive case<case_genitive>` for more details.

 The **Dative case** is used to indicate, location, means, agency, or the indirect object.
-Adjectives and participles modifying an object in the Dative case will also be in the dative.
-Some prepositions take their object in the dative.
+Adjectives and participles modifying an object in the dative case will also be in the dative case.
+Some prepositions take their object in the dative case.
 See :ref:`Dative Case<case_dative>` for more details.

 The **Accusative case** is the case for the Direct Object among other uses.
-Adjectives and participles modifying a object in the accusative case will also be in the accusative.
-Some prepositions take their object in the accusative.
+Adjectives and participles modifying an object in the accusative case will also be in the accusative case.
+Some prepositions take their object in the accusative case.
 See :ref:`Accusative case<case_accusative>` for more details.

 Form
 ~~~~

-The case of a noun, pronoun, adjective, or participle is indicated by the case ending (or suffix) attached to the end of the word.
+The case of a noun, pronoun, adjective, article, or participle is indicated by the case ending (or suffix) attached to the end of the word.
-These changes follow three basic patterns called *"First declension"*, *"Second declension”*, and *“Third declension.”*
+These changes follow three basic patterns called *"First declension,"* *"Second declension,”* and *“Third declension.”*

 First declension nouns have a feminine gender for the most part and in the nominative singular end in an alpha or an eta.
 See `First Declension <https://ugg.readthedocs.io/en/latest/paradigms.html#first-declension>`_ .
 A few masculine nouns end in an  -ας or –ης.
 These words